Common Interest Development

 Distressed Common Interest Developments

 During the current real estate market downturn, MLA’s Common Interest Development Team is using its experience to assist lenders, bulk purchasers and developers with a variety of issues involving common interest developments.
-From dealing with restructuring current projects to make them more economically viable, to addressing issues of substantial delinquencies within owners associations, and working with the Department of Real Estate to obtain approvals to allow for modified sales programs or to permit new sellers to sell residential communities to bulk purchasers or individual buyers, our team is prepared to provide advice and assistance.
+From dealing with restructuring current projects to make them more economically viable, to addressing issues of substantial delinquencies within owners associations, and working with the Bureau of Real Estate to obtain approvals to allow for modified sales programs or to permit new sellers to sell residential communities to bulk purchasers or individual buyers, our team is prepared to provide advice and assistance.

 As leaders in the field of common interest developments, we are able to provide quick and efficient document reviews of projects we were not originally involved in and assist the parties in spotting issues and structuring transactions or analyzing issues in the pre- or post-foreclosure context.
 We are able to assist new sellers of existing distressed projects in developing sales programs which are appropriate to the circumstances, including compliance with state and federal laws.
 In the area of risk management, we can advise on existing insurance and dispute resolution programs to determine if they are appropriate to the distressed project.
 We are also able to evaluate construction defect or other liabilities for parties such as lenders, who did not originally construct the project.
 Several of our counsel have in-depth experience representing lenders as well, which provides a deeper understanding of the finance-related issues involved with distressed projects.